Most leads never become customers because purchase decisions are complex, not linear.

 Why this email works:

-• The “5 signs you should quit your job” is timely given the ongoing Great Resignation.
+- The “5 signs you should quit your job” is timely content amid the Great Resignation

 10. The “curated products” email

-Having lots of options to pick from isn’t always a good thing.
-When given numerous options to choose from, buyers begin to second guess their choices and even end up regretting their decision.
+Having a lot of options to choose from isn’t always a good thing.
+When given too many options, buyers begin to second guess their choices or regretting their decisions.
 In some cases, they may become so overwhelmed that they give up entirely.

-So while it may seem counterintuitive, offering your subscribers a carefully selected list of products instead of suggesting they shop the entire store can turn passive browsers into active customers.
+So while it may seem counterintuitive, offering your subscribers a carefully selected list of products instead of promoting the entire store can turn passive browsers into active customers.

 Why this email works: